RunOnFlux/ssp-docs/security/security-overview.md

    - Review recent account access

 3. **🔄 Recovery**
-   - If one device is compromised, immediately move funds using the other
+   - A single compromised device cannot move funds on its own — every transaction still requires both keys.
+While you still control both keys, use **both** devices together to move funds to a newly created wallet, then stop using the old setup
    - Create new wallet with fresh seed phrases
    - Report incident to security team